11 Ways To Wear Polka-Dot Nails — Summer’s Sweetest Micro Trend

 Espresso Shots

-Our collective obsession with Pantone’s color of the year, mocha mousse, is continuing into the summer with Caselyn Grover’s coffee-toned manicure proving it.
-Try Manucurist’s Green Nail Polish in Clove, $14, to recreate it at home.
+Our collective obsession with Pantone’s colour of the year, mocha mousse, is continuing into the summer with Caselyn Grover’s coffee-toned manicure proving it.
+Try Manucurist’s Green Nail Polish in Clove, £14, to recreate it at home.

 Rainbow Brite

-Why pick just one color when you can have, well, 20?
+Why pick just one colour when you can have, well, 20?
 This riotously bright nail look by GetNailed salon is essentially a dopamine hit in manicure form.
 Obsessed.

 Chestnut Tips